-- (A) Unless otherwise prohibited by law, a participant must consent in writing to representation.
-The written consent must identify the representative by name and be submitted to the adjudicator or some other official designated by the [Agency] for that purpose in advance of the adjudication. - (B) The written consent must be included in the administrative record of the adjudication.
+- (A) Unless otherwise prohibited by law, a participant must must provide consent to representation in writing to the presiding adjudicator.
+The written consent must identify the representative by name and be submitted to the adjudicator or some other official designated by the [Agency] for that purpose in advance of the adjudication. - (B) The writtenA record of that consent must be included in the administrative record of the adjudication. - (C) The [Agency] may provide systematized methods of providing consent, such as: - (1) Standardized consent forms; - (2) Notices of appearance for representatives that indicate consent; - (3) Other similar mechanisms that allow for reliable and uniform records of participant consent to representation.
+Mechanics of utilizing standardized form or applicable rule; Notice of appearance/physical appearance at a hearing